 Excess or Incomplete Penetration

 A non-melted zone at the weld’s root is what typically characterizes an incomplete penetration.
-On the other hand, a molten metal surplus at the welded joint’s base is how excess penetration can be defined.
-However, both defects are caused by poor welding parameters and by land thickness that is poorly controlled.
+On the other hand, excess penetration can be defined by a molten metal surplus at the welded joint’s base.
+However, both defects are caused by poor welding parameters and by poorly controlled land thickness.
 The parameters of welding that can cause the defects are welding speed, voltage, and amperage.

 Incomplete penetration can arise if there is very little clearance.
 On the other hand, excess penetration can occur when clearance is much more than required.
 Highly accurate positioning may seem sufficient to eliminate this type of detect.
 However, that is not always the case.

 Often, the lack of compatibility between bevel land thickness and welding parameters can cause incomplete or excess penetration.
-Determined beforehand, the welding parameters depend on the weld material, the welding method being used, and the welded joint’s geometry.
+Determined beforehand, the welding parameters depend on the weld material, the welding method used, and the geometry of the welded joint.

-However, this does mean that you can completely a penetration defect by mastering the welding parameters.
+However, this means you can complete a penetration defect by mastering the welding parameters.
 This is because there is another factor that cause incomplete or excess penetration in a weld.
 The defect can also occur due to poor preparation that causes variable land thickness.
 The good thing is that you can improve the weld’s final quality by profile tracking on pipes or by performing an internal counterboring operation to master land thickness.

 Cold-Clapping